donovandbrooke/baskup/README.md

+# baskupDB by Donovan Brooke

+baskupDB is based off PeterKaminski09's baskup.
+I will add some formatting and some new features (Oct 2015).

 # What is baskup?

 baskup is a bash script that is aimed at taking your iMessages, which Apple stores on your local machine in non-readable iChat files, and copying them into human-readable text files.